Coronavirus variant from India could quickly become dominant, U.K. scientists warn

+Much remains unknown about the new variant — known as B.1.617.2 — in part because India has done so little genetic sequencing.
+Indian officials cannot say how much it is responsible for the devastating outbreak there.

-But Britain runs a world-leading consortium of genetic sequencing laboratories that are constantly on the lookout for new “variants of concern,” and the arrival of Indian strain has scientists and government officials here very concerned.
+But Britain runs a world-leading consortium of genetic sequencing laboratories that are constantly on the lookout for new “variants of concern,” and the arrival of the Indian variant has scientists and government officials here very concerned.

-British health authorities have recalibrated their vaccine strategy.
-Whereas previously people had to wait 12 weeks between their first and second doses, that’s been reduced to eight weeks.
+British health authorities have recalibrated their vaccination strategy.
+Whereas previously people had to wait 12 weeks between their first and second doses, that has been reduced to eight weeks.
 And the extension of eligibility to younger age groups is being accelerated.

 Prime Minister Boris Johnson still went ahead with easing social distancing measures this week.
 Pubs and restaurants opened indoors on Monday.
-But the government has warned that the variant could delay plans for a full reopening on June 21.
+But the government has warned that the variant could delay plans for a full reopening June 21.

-“We will continue to take very, very draconian action in respect of all variants coming from wherever around the world,” Johnson said while visiting a vaccination center on Tuesday.
+“We will continue to take very, very draconian action in respect of all variants coming from wherever around the world,” Johnson said while visiting a vaccination center Tuesday.

-Coronavirus strain fueling India crisis is the newest ‘variant of concern’ and is spreading globally
+Coronavirus variant fueling India crisis is the newest ‘variant of concern’ and is spreading globally

-He added: “We will know a lot more in a few days” about infection rates, severity of illness, and “to what extent our vaccine program has sufficiently fortified us.”
+He added: “We will know a lot more in a few days” about infection rates, severity of illness and “to what extent our vaccine program has sufficiently fortified us.”

-While the total number of new infections in Britain by the Indian variant remain small, the growth rate is high.
-Health Secretary Matt Hancock told Parliament that confirmed cases involving B.1617.2 had doubled in five days and that as of Monday there were 2,323 cases in Britain.
-While hotspots have been identified in northwest England and in London, the variant has been detected in locations throughout the country.
+While the total number of new infections in Britain by the Indian variant remains small, the growth rate is high.
+Health Secretary Matt Hancock told Parliament that confirmed cases involving B.1.617.2 had doubled in five days and that as of Monday there were 2,323 cases in Britain.
+While hot spots have been identified in northwest England and in London, the variant has been detected in locations throughout the country.

-Scientists advising the government say B.1617.2 appears to more infectious than the coronavirus variant first discovered in southeast England late last year, known informally as the Kent variant.
-They worry the variant from India could quickly overtake the Kent strain and become the new dominant virus.
+Scientists advising the government say B.1.617.2 appears to be more infectious than the coronavirus variant first discovered in southeast England late last year, known informally as the Kent variant.
+They worry the variant from India could quickly overtake the Kent variant and become the new dominant virus.

-It is unknown if B.1617.2 produces more severe disease.
+It is not known whether B.1.617.2 produces more severe disease.
 It is also uncertain whether the three vaccines in use here — Pfizer, Moderna and AstraZeneca — will work as well against the new variant, although preliminary laboratory studies suggest they will.

-Hancock told broadcasters that the majority of people in the hospital with coronavirus in the hotspot of Bolton, in northwest England, were eligible for a vaccine but hadn’t taken it.
+Hancock told broadcasters that the majority of people in the hospital with coronavirus in the hot spot of Bolton, in northwest England, were eligible for a vaccine but hadn’t taken it.

 He called that “frustrating” and why “it’s so important for everybody to come forward and get this jab.”